Have you ever wondered what it would be like to be a minimalist? Well, life on the Camino is a good place to start.

 - Whistle for safety, to alert others to danger, or call for help

-This practical safety and organizational tool became my security hub (I slept with it on or close by).
+A good way to keep your backpack at ultralight weight is to carry a hip bag.
+This practical safety and organizational tool became my security hub, and it helped keep my backpack ultralight.
 I chose a discreet design with various compartments, water resistance, and RFID blocking.
+I slept with it, always keeping it close by.
 In it, I housed my:

 - Smartphone